8 Winter Tips For Your French Bulldog

 Ice between the toes

-French bulldog ice between paws
+french bulldog ice between paws

 It’s easy for snow and ice to get stuck between the toes of your dog periods.
 This can cause little fragments of ice to be stuck between the parts, and this is an unpleasant feeling for your dog.
 To prevent this, you can cut the little hairs on the soles of his feet to prevent snow from sticking between the toes.
 Also, Vaseline is a good remedy to prevent this.